speced/bikeshed/README.md

 	Multiple "Editor" lines can be used to supply multiple editors.
 * "Abstract" must contain an abstract for the spec, a 1-2 sentence description of what the spec is about.

-The following keys are optional:
+The following keys are optional, and may be omitted:

-* "TR" may contain a link that points to the latest version on /TR.
+* "TR" must contain a link that points to the latest version on /TR.
-* "Warning" may contain either "Obsolete" or "Not Ready", which triggers the appropriate warning message in the boilerplate.
+* "Warning" must contain either "Obsolete" or "Not Ready", which triggers the appropriate warning message in the boilerplate.
+* "Previous Version" must contain a link that points to a previous (dated) version on /TR.

 Anything else put in the metadata block will be extracted and later put into the `<dl>` in the spec's header, using the keys and values you specify.